CERT-Polska/mwdb-core/docs/integration-guide.rst

 Available hooks
 --------------
 A lot of hooks have been implemented in MWDB.
-Each of these hooks is triggered when particular event accurs in system.
+Each of these hooks is triggered when particular event occurs in system.

-List of available hooks and events triggered these hooks.
+List of available hooks and events triggering these hooks.

 * ``on_created_object(self, object: Object)``  - object was uploaded (file, blob or config) or pulled from remoted resource
 * ``on_reuploaded_object(self, object: Object)``  - object was again uploaded or pulled from remote resource